 From the bodybuilding-obsessed Arnold Schwarzenegger fans to the average man or woman just looking to have a healthier life, shoulder press exercises are vital.
 Stronger shoulders are more resilient to injury, help you with most upper-body activities and fill out your physique to make you look stronger and sexier.

 Shoulder presses are the best way to isolate the big muscle over your shoulder, called the deltoid.
 According to a 2013 study in the Journal of Sports Medicine, the shoulder press is better at activating the deltoid than the bench press, one of the most well-known upper body exercises.
-Whether you have a barbell, dumbbells or just the weight of your body, you can use shoulder pressing exercises to help build up with
+Whether you have a barbell, dumbbells or just the weight of your body, you can use shoulder pressing exercises to help build up with versatile and powerful joint.

 Read More: What Does a Shoulder Press Work Out?